corsairmarks/combined_silfae_revisited/mod/README.md

 * You can use Silfae's Holofrixit portraits for your own empires without any DLC requirements
     * Using the main Holofrixit species class will consume energy instead of food
     * Added a second species class (Holofrixit Alt.) that is a `BIOLOGICAL` archetype, so you can choose to play without the requirement for energy upkeep
-* Disable the "Holocrisis" - a duplicate of original AI rebellion - at least until I can spend more time updating it to work with the current game version **postponed until after 3.1 'Lem'**
+* Disable the "Holocrisis" - a duplicate of original AI rebellion - at least until I can spend more time updating it to work with the current game version **postponed until all of my mods updated for 3.1 "Lem"**

 ## Compatibility